 There has been a growing trend in recent years among consumers for fast, reliable, and sustainable shipping options.
 That trend was only accelerated by the onset of the COVID pandemic, lockdowns, and disrupted shipping.

-Understanding the Impact That the Modern Supply Chain Has on Life Today
+Understanding the Impact of the Modern Supply Chain

 Changes in shipping and sudden market trend fluctuations create a ripple effect within the supply and demand flow that took months to even out.
 When one part of the supply chain suffers disruption, everyone feels the impact — from the manufacturer to the warehouse manager, to the shipper, to the consumers themselves.
 Supply chain automation and digitization can help improve overall performance from end to end.